 Smoothly roll wings level with aileron, balance with rudder in the same direction to overcome adverse yaw, and relax the backpressure to re-select the level attitude.
 Most low-powered training aeroplanes require the reduction of power to be delayed on exiting the maximum rate turn.

-Therefore, through ____knots (normally the same airspeed used in entering straight and level from the climb) reduce power to cruise rpm.
+Therefore, through ____ knots (normally the same airspeed used in entering straight and level from the climb) reduce power to cruise RPM.

 Once the student has taken you to the training area you should start the exercise with medium level turns, making sure the student notices the attitude.
-Follow with practise of the steep turns from the last lesson, also noting the attitudes required.
+Follow with practice of the steep turns from the last lesson, also noting the attitudes required.

-Then you take over and demonstrate, with patter, the maximum rate turn in one direction, followed by student practise with you talking them through, and then the student has the opportunity to practise.
+Then you take over and demonstrate, with patter, the maximum rate turn in one direction, followed by student practice with you talking them through, and then the student has the opportunity to practise.
 Then the other direction.

 During one demonstration, the student's attention should be drawn to the rate of turn by looking at the rate at which the nose progresses around the horizon.
 If the aeroplane is brought to the buffet or stall, the rate of turn will noticeably decrease.
 Inclusion of this demonstration is at the CFI's discretion.